Meeting #08 (Feb 2017) - SMPAG

 7.1 Specific issues related to work plan items

 The following criteria and thresholds were agreed upon.
 Additional information on assumptions and uncertainties should be provided in the report by NASA.
-All three proposed criteria were accepted and should be included in the report under 5.1.
+All three proposed criteria were accepted and should be included in the report under 5.1 [NOTE added 11 Oct 2017: The absolute magnitude given was computed with the lowest possible assumed albedo of 3 %].

 The leads on on-going work plan items should send the updates and progress reports to the SMPAG Chair and the SMPAG secretariat.
 The updated work plan will be put on the SMPAG website.
 The updated work plan will be reviewed in more detail at the next SMPAG meeting in 2017.